 - Charleston, South Carolina

-Just like in America, Bosch looks into eastern European countries such as Poland, and the Czech Republic to manufacture their broad catalog of washing machines, dryers, dishwashers, and accessories like coffee machines, ovens, microwaves, etc. As for their refrigerators, Bosch has manufactured them in Spain, and Greece as early as the first half of the 80s.
+Just like in America, Bosch looks into eastern European countries such as Poland and the Czech Republic to manufacture their broad catalog of washing machines, dryers, dishwashers, and accessories like coffee machines, ovens, microwaves, etc. As for their refrigerators, Bosch manufactured them in Spain and Greece as early as the first half of the 80s.

 In fact, Spain is one of the largest countries to house Bosch’s production in all areas, with 8,400 associates across the entire country.
 It’s the second-largest operation of consumer goods for the corporation, the first one being Germany.

 Bosch is known for manufacturing its latest, finest catalog products in Germany.
 As of 2022, the company has mainly been manufacturing its Series 8 line of dishwashers, ovens, laundry machines, refrigerators, and coffee machines in Germany.

 Just as any other large corporation, Bosch has capitalized on the massive Asian market and its opportunities.
 Their massive efforts are rather atypical when you consider that while they may in fact manufactured in China, Bosch remains true to their quality in every dishwasher, refrigerator, microwave, and oven.

 This venture is one of the newest ones in Bosch’s consumer goods trajectory, as Bosch and Siemens entered the Asian market through China in 1994, the joint venture largely invested in four major manufacturing partnerships and has consistently expanded through the years.

 By the year 2000, the Bosch and Siemens partnership had built the largest fully European and foreign-owned domestic appliance industry in Asia.
 This joint effort would buy all Chinese shares and, to an extent, keep their influence outside of their board, so in a sense, Chinese manufacturing of Bosch products is, in essence, but an extension of their European operations.